vamise/ticket-dapp/README.md

 # 🎫 Ticket DApp

-Demo running on the Rinkeby network: [OpenTicket DApp]
+Demo running on the Rinkeby network: [FyfyTicket DApp]

 ## What is it?
-OpenTicket it is a dApp based on Ethereum Blockchain that provides an ability to create events and sell tickets for events as ERC721 tokens.
+FyfyTicket it is a dApp based on Ethereum Blockchain that provides an ability to create events and sell tickets for events as ERC721 tokens.

 ## Use Cases